pls-rs/pls/docs/get_started.md

 ## Verifying

 To check if `pls` is installed and discoverable in your path, run the following command.
-If you see the same version number as on [PyPI](https://pypi.org/project/pls/), you're all set!
+If the version number you see is the same as the latest version on [PyPI](https://pypi.org/project/pls/), you're all set!

 ```